 Whether your specialism is graphic design, illustration or 3D art, chances are you'll have made a choice between working as a freelancer or getting a full-time job in a studio.
 It's a major decision – and there are big pros and cons to each.

-In this article, leading creative professions on both sides of the fence share their experiences to help you decide what's right for you, looking at the pros and cons of freelancing and working in a studio.
+In this article, leading creative professions on both sides of the fence share their experiences to help you decide what's right for you.
+We'll look at the pros and cons of freelancing versus working in a studio.

 01. Freelance pro: Choose your hours